-Smart displays can do a lot — these are our top six favorite ones
+Smart displays can do a lot — these are our favorite ones

-Best Smart Display Android Central 2019
+Best smart displays Android Central 2021

-Whether you're just starting out with your smart home or have been building it up for a while, a smart display (or two) can be the perfect addition.
-A smart display is essentially a Google Assistant or Alexa speaker with a screen attached to it, allowing you to perform your usual array of voice commands while also watching YouTube videos, following recipes, and more.
-The smart display we recommend the most is the Nest Hub Max, but if it isn't catching your fancy, we have five other options that are also worth a look.
+Whether you're just starting with your smart home or have been building it up for a while, a smart display (or two) can be the perfect addition.
+A smart display is essentially a Google Assistant or Alexa speaker with a screen attached to it, allowing you to perform your usual array of voice commands while watching YouTube videos, following recipes, and more.
+The Nest Hub isn't just an incredible smart display.
+It's also one of the best Google Assistant speakers around — but if that doesn't catch your fancy, we have five other options that are also worth a look.

-- Best Overall: Nest Hub Max
+- Best overall: Google Nest Hub (2nd Gen) Smart Display

-- Best for Alexa: Echo Show (2nd Gen)
+- Best for Alexa: Amazon Echo Show 10 (3rd Gen) Smart Display

-- Best Value: Amazon Echo Show 5
+- Best budget friendly: Amazon Echo Show 5 (2nd Gen) Smart Display

-- Best Small Display: Lenovo Smart Clock
+- Best small display: Lenovo Smart Clock (Gray)

-- Best Kitchen Display: Lenovo 10.1" Smart Display
+- Best kitchen display: Lenovo 10.1" Smart Display

-Best Overall: Nest Hub Max
+Best overall: Google Nest Hub (2nd Gen)

-If you want the very best smart display that money can buy, you'll want to check out the Google Nest Hub Max.
-This is the latest smart display to be released under the Google Nest brand, and it's darn impressive.
+If you want the very best smart display that money can buy, you'll want to check out the Nest Hub.
+We still love the original model that launched back in 2019.
+Still, its successor is available for pre-order now, featuring the same Soli sensor initially found on the Pixel 4, which is being used for sleep tracking by monitoring motion and sound at night.

-Right off the bat, the Nest Hub Max makes a strong first impression with its 10-inch 1280 x 800 HD display.
-It's nice and crisp for watching videos, and the Ambient EQ light sensor allows the color temperature of the display to automatically change based on the lighting of the room that it's in — making it look almost like a picture frame at times.
-The Nest Hub Max sounds just as impressive, thanks to its stereo front-facing speakers and a 3" subwoofer that gives all of your music a resounding thump.
+Right off the bat, the Nest Hub makes a strong first impression as one of the best smart displays with its 7-inch 1024x600 touchscreen display.
+It's nice and crisp for watching videos.
+The Ambient EQ light sensor allows the display's color temperature to automatically change based on the lighting of the room that it's in, making it look almost like a picture frame at times.
+The Nest Hub sounds impressive, too, thanks to its full-range speaker that's great for both music playback and Google Assistant management.

-Looking above the display, you'll find that the Nest Hub Max has a camera.
-This can be used for a variety of things, including Google Duo video chats, home security monitoring, facial recognition, and hand gestures.

-The way Google handles the Nest Hub Max as a Chromecast target is often more confusing than it needs to be (Netflix isn't supported for no apparent reason), but at the end of the day, this is the best smart display around.
+For your privacy, there's no camera on the Nest Hub, and on the back, you'll find a physical mute switch for manually disabling the mic.

 Pros:

-- Huge, gorgeous display
+- Big, gorgeous display

-- Audio quality is killer
+- Impressive audio quality

 - Fabric design looks great